-A lot of pitmasters wrap their briskets, but might be stumped if you ask them exactly why they do it.
+Many pitmasters wrap their briskets but might be stumped if you ask them exactly why they do it.

-It’s in a long tradition of meats that are often wrapped in aluminum foil when cooked.
+It’s in a long tradition of meats often wrapped in aluminum foil when cooked.

-In the case of brisket, it’s important to understand what’s commonly known as ‘The Texas Crutch’, and what role it plays in wrapping briskets.
+In the case of brisket, it’s important to understand what’s commonly known as ‘The Texas Crutch’ and its role in wrapping briskets.

 What is the Texas Crutch?

-If you’re familiar with any BBQ cooking show or YouTube channel then you’ve probably heard this term thrown around, but you’d be forgiven for not knowing exactly what it is.
+If you’re familiar with any BBQ cooking show or YouTube channel, you’ve probably heard this term thrown around, but you’d be forgiven for not knowing exactly what it is.

 In a nutshell, the Texas Crutch method involves keeping your brisket wrapped in aluminum foil while it cooks.
-It’s particularly useful for long form cooking like BBQ smoking, whereby we can help to speed up the cooking process.
+It’s particularly useful for long-form cooking like barbecue smoking, whereby we can help to speed up the cooking process.

-It’s a technique that has grown in popularity decade after decade and is now seen as a fundamental step to take when smoking competition briskets, as well as in some restaurants.
+It’s a technique that has grown in popularity decade-after-decade and is now seen as a fundamental step when smoking competition briskets, as well as in some restaurants.

 And what about that name?
 My guess is it’s a bit of a joke and soft jibe at it being a ‘crutch’ for pitmasters to fall on if they want to quicken things up around the smoker.

 It’s also worth pointing out that it doesn’t have to be aluminum foil.
-Many people also swear by butcher paper because it allows a little more ventilation around the brisket.
-This means that it can still help it to retain moisture, but without running the risk of going soggy.
+Many people also swear by butcher paper because it allows more ventilation around the brisket.
+This means that it can still help it retain moisture without running the risk of going soggy.
 People who swear by this method also point out that you have a much better chance of developing a bark on the brisket using this method.